Policy

 • document (Optional[PolicyDocument]) – Initial PolicyDocument to use for this Policy.
 If omited, any PolicyStatement provided in the statements property will be applied against the empty default PolicyDocument.
 Default: - An empty policy.

 • force (Optional[bool]) – Force creation of an AWS::IAM::Policy.
 Unless set to true, this Policy construct will not materialize to an AWS::IAM::Policy CloudFormation resource in case it would have no effect (for example, if it remains unattached to an IAM identity or if it has no statements).
 This is generally desired behavior, since it prevents creating invalid–and hence undeployable–CloudFormation templates.
-In cases where you know the policy must be created and it is actually an error if no statements have been added to it, you can set this to true.
+In cases where you know the policy must be created and it is actually an error if no statements have been added to it or it remains unattached to an IAM identity, you can set this to true.
 Default: false

 • groups (Optional[Sequence[IGroup]]) – Groups to attach this policy to.
 You can also use attachToGroup(group) to attach this policy to a group.
 Default: - No groups.